 In our previous handouts, we have seen and practiced in different methods of finding a vulnerability in the target machine and exploiting it.
 This handout will focus on creating payloads of our choice and executing them on the target machine.
-We will develop the payload (.exe, .elf, .bin files for the specific architecture), deliver it to the target through client side exploits like phishing emails or social engineering attacks, and then somehow make the target execute the payload (which is the harder part).
+We will develop the payload (.exe, .elf, .bin, .apk files for the specific architecture), deliver it to the target through exploiting vulnerable NW services & applications, phishing emails, malicious websites, social engineering, malvertising, USB drops, and then somehow make the target execute the payload (which is the harder part).

-Vulnerability, Exploit, Payload, and Shell Code
+Vulnerability, Malware, Exploit, Payload, and Shell Code